hellojwilde/feed-stats/readme.txt

 "My Feeds" and select the feed you want to enable the API for from the list.
 Click on the "Publicize" tab and then click on the "Awareness API" link under the services column.
 Finally, click on the "Activate" button.

+= How often is information retrieved from FeedBurner? =

+The data about your feeds is loaded from FeedBurner only when you open the "Feed Stats" page.
+This plugin does **not** continuously poll FeedBurner.

 = How are the charts displayed? =